MDPI: Concerns over papers connected to a research paper mill

-In December 2021, Dr. Anna Abalkina reported how the research paper mill International Publisher Ltd. had sold authorship to hundreds of publications published across most major publishers; a controversy attracting international attention that affected many major publishing groups.
+In December 2021, it was reported how the research paper mill International Publisher Ltd. had sold authorships to hundreds of publications published across most major publishers; a controversy attracting international attention that affected many major publishing groups.
 The report highlighted a ring of MDPI guest editors that provided a network for the sale of authorship for articles published across multiple MDPI journals (Sustainability, Mathematics, Energies, and the Journal of Theoretical and Applied Commerce Research).
 Also in December 2021, Dr. Brian Perron highlighted how International Publisher Ltd. had published articles in the International Journal of Emerging Technologies in Learning (iJet), and MDPI including articles from Energies.
 In response, iJet retracted thirty articles, and thanked Perron and his team for their concerning findings.
+In response, Damaris Critchlow from MDPI stated that MDPI was investigating the papers in question and developing strategies to combat paper mills.
 Perron later expressed appreciation with how iJet had handled its response, but frustration with MDPI for not taking his allegations of fraud seriously, citing how one Energies article still did not even have an expression of concern added six months later.